Paul Newman: Philanthropy

-In 1983, Newman became a major donor for The Mirror Theater Ltd, alongside Dustin Hoffman and Al Pacino, matching a grant from Laurence Rockefeller.
+In 1983, Newman became a major donor for The Mirror Theater Ltd, alongside Dustin Hoffman and Al Pacino, matching a grant from Laurance Rockefeller.
 Newman was inspired to invest by his connection with Lee Strasberg, as Lee's then daughter-in-law Sabra Jones was the founder and producing artistic director of The Mirror.
 Paul Newman remained a friend of the company until his death and discussed at numerous times possible productions in which he could star with his wife, Joanne Woodward.
 In June 1999, Newman donated $250,000 to Catholic Relief Services to aid refugees in Kosovo.

 On June 1, 2007, Kenyon College announced that Newman had donated $10 million to the school to establish a scholarship fund as part of the college's $230 million fund-raising campaign.
 Newman and Woodward were honorary co-chairs of a previous campaign.

 Newman was one of the founders of the Committee Encouraging Corporate Philanthropy (CECP).
 Newman was named the Most Generous Celebrity of 2008 by Givingback.org.
 He contributed $20,857,000 for the year of 2008 to the Newman's Own Foundation, which distributes funds to a variety of charities.

 Upon Newman's death, the Italian newspaper (a "semi-official" paper of the Holy See) L'Osservatore Romano published a notice lauding Newman's philanthropy.
 It also commented that "Newman was a generous heart, an actor of a dignity and style rare in Hollywood quarters."

 Newman was responsible for preserving lands around Westport, Connecticut.
 He lobbied the state's governor for funds for the 2011 Aspetuck Land Trust in Easton.
 In 2011, Paul Newman's estate gifted land to Westport to be managed by the Aspetuck Land Trust.